João Coutinho-class corvette: Construction and service career

 Though the vessels were designed in Portugal, the urgent need of their services in the Portuguese Colonial War meant that the construction of the ships was assigned to foreign shipyards.
 They were acquired to replace the older corvettes, sloops and gunboats in service with the Portuguese Navy.
 Three ships were constructed by Bazán at their shipyard in Cartagena, Spain and three by Blohm & Voss at their yard in Hamburg, West Germany.
 The ships were initially used to defend Portuguese interests in their empire until its collapse in 1975.
 After that, the vessels were predominantly used for fisheries protection.
 A mid-1980s refit was cancelled due to lack of funds.
+The last ship, NRP António Enes, was ordered in September 2025 to be decommissioned due to lack of spares, crew and the high maintenance costs to remain operational and seaworthy.